 How the excess contributions tax rules work for the 2012/2013 year and earlier years

-Before July 2013 (and this still applies for any super contributions made during the financial years before July 2013), the consequences of exceeding one or both caps could be financially devastating.
+Before July 2013 (and this still applies for any super contributions that were made during the financial years before July 2013), the consequences of exceeding one or both caps could be financially devastating.
 Since 1 July 2013 however, if you exceed your concessional (before-tax) contributions cap or non-concessional (after-tax) cap, the consequences are generally administrative inconvenience and a small financial charge.

 If you exceeded your concessional cap for the 2012/2013 year, or earlier financial years, then your excess concessional contributions were hit with excess contributions tax of 31.5 per cent, in addition to the usual 15 per cent contributions tax payable on the contributions.
 What this meant, is that excess contributions were hit with a tax rate of 46.5% (equivalent to the top marginal tax rate for that year of 45% plus Medicare levy).